josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧠_how_reasonable_people_reach_the_wrong_conclusion.md

 ---

-## 🧠 Another plausible explanation: anger without alignment
+## 🧠 Another Plausible Explanation: Anger Without Alignment
 There is also a simpler possibility that does not require conspiracies or coordination:

 What we may be seeing is **legitimate, localised anger** directed at the Labour Party — arising from: